Skip to content

 Signal Organization

-Signals follow a hierarchical structure:
+Signals follow a hierarchical structure with support for nested events:

 Source (Device/Application)

-└── Event (Logical Group)
+└── Event (Logical Group, supports nesting)

 └── Field (Individual Value)

-Example: robot/motors.left_rpm
+Example: robot/motors/left.rpm

 • Source: robot

-• Event: motors
+• Event: motors/left (nested events)

-• Field: left_rpm
+• Field: rpm

 Account Management